 Stavanger also lies deep in fjord country, and offers some of Norway’s most breathtaking views.
 Preikestolen for example, is one of Norway’s famous natural treasures and lies a short trip from Stavanger.
 The famous clifftop overlooks the Lysefjord, a must-do if you're passing through the region.

-Home to one the larger Universities: The Norwegian University of Science and Technology (NTNU), Trondheim plays host to several thousand international students at any one time.
-With such a large student population the nightlife and other activities.
+Home to one of Norway's largest educational institutions, the Norwegian University of Science and Technology (NTNU), Trondheim is home to several thousand international students at any one time.
+With such a large student population comes a surprisingly diverse dining and nightlife scene.

-In the age of Vikings, Trondheim was the capital city of Norway, and so has a lot of history to explore.
-Most notably, the Nidaros Cathedral at the middle of the city and the multitude of museums scattered about the area.
+In the age of Vikings, Trondheim was the capital city of Norway.
+This means there's plenty of history to explore.
+Don't miss the Nidaros Cathedral at the middle of the city and the multitude of museums scattered about the area.

-Like everywhere in Norway, it’s easy escape the city and get out into nature.
-Woods, mountains, fjords and coastland, and some tundra-esque landscapes are hardly more than a bus or ferry stop away.
+Like everywhere in Norway, it’s easy to escape the city and get out into nature.
+Forest, mountains or fjords are just a short walk or ride on public transport away from the downtown area.